Niftify Announces NFT Platform Beta Launch, Sells Out Exclusive NFT Drop with Ice-T

 Within the Niftify ecosystem, NIFT tokens are native utility tokens for the protocol and are used to incentivize actions across the system.
 NIFT allows users to receive discounts when paying fees.
 Specifically, users only pay 2.5% in fees instead of 5% when paying with other cryptocurrencies or fiat.
 Additionally, NIFT token balances are used to determine the level of access to special features, such as early access to new and exclusive drops, premium custom profiles, and access to "members-only" areas.

-To learn more about Niftify, interested parties may visit niftify.io; media inquiries may be addressed to Nift[email protected].
+To learn more about Niftify, interested parties may visit niftify.io; media inquiries may be addressed to Nifti[email protected].

 About Niftify